-The domestic water demand for requested water service connections with no fire flow requirements, such as irrigation services, is established as the ratio of the requested metered water service connection(s) to a 3/4" water service connection.
+The water demand for requested water service connections with no fire flow requirements, such as irrigation services, is established as the ratio of the requested metered water service connection(s) to a 3/4" water service connection multiplied by infrastructure portion of the capital impact fee.
 There will be no fire flow demand included for these water service connections.